chronicle

 2021

-The newly constructed Plant 4 expands production and logistics by additional 40,000 square meters.
+Newly builded Plant 4 expands production and logistics by another 40,000 square meters.

 2017

-With the addition of Plant 3, the production area is expanded to 90,000 square meters.
+With the addition of Plant 3, the production area expanded to 90,000 square meters.

 2012

-E-mobility: first developments and installations in the field of electric drives.
+E-mobility: first development and installation in the field of electric drives.

 2011